bella-mir/bella-mir/README.md

 - 💻: I’m actively developing skills in frontend and backend to be able to build fully functional web applications

-- 🤓: Currently studying with Practicum’s Software Engineer Bootcamp by Yandex (10th month out of 10)
+- 🤓: Currently studying at Practicum’s Software Engineer Bootcamp by Yandex (10th month out of 10)

 - 🌐: Work as a GIS and Urban Data analyst